NO ROOM FOR RACISMmural at the mercantile

-Following the murder of George Floyd, The Mercantile sought to educate our community of our own history with racism through art.
-Many cities at the time, including Charlotte, had painted “Black Lives Matter” murals on noticeable streets.
+Following the murder of George Floyd, The Mercantile sought to educate our community of our own history with racism, Civil Rights and activism through art.
+Many cities at the time, including Charlotte, were painting “Black Lives Matter” murals on noticeable streets.
 Demanding attention be brought to the injustices faced by members of our community, neighbors and friends.
-We chose to use “No Room For Racism” a city motto that dates back to the tenure of Mayor Doug Echols.
+We chose to honor the legacy of The Friendship 9 by using “No Room For Racism”, a city motto that dates back to the tenure of Mayor Doug Echols.

-The mural was painted by local artist, Heather Johnson.
+The mural was designed by local artist, Heather Johnson, and painted as a collaborative community effort.
 The first letters are filled with the colors of the city logo, while the last nine letters are the faces of the Friendship Nine.
-Painted on July 5th, 2020 the mural was meant to promote questions, encourage unity, and engage with history.
+Painted on July 5th, 2020 the mural was meant to prompt questions, create dialogue, honor our local activists, encourage unity, and engage with history.

 The Friendship 9